mlmeijerink/REHdynamics/README.md

 # `REHdynamics`: Functions, (generated) data and results for "Dynamic relational event modeling: Testing, exploring and applying"

+## Instructions to reproduce results
+Instructions to reproduce the results from the paper "Dynamic relational event modeling: Testing, exploring and applying"
+1. Download the zip folder with all the files.
+2. Unzip and open the R project "REHdynamics.Rproj".

+More information on the different script files follows below.

 ## Data generation
 Four times 200 relational event histories (REHs) of length 10000 events are generated in four different time-varying effect scenarios.